blyamur/Wordpress-firewall-re-Plugin/README.md

 ![https://github.com/blyamur/Montgo/blob/master/montgo/frwl33.png](https://github.com/blyamur/Montgo/blob/master/montgo/frwl33.png)

+## WordPress Plugin - WordPress Firewall Re

 This WordPress plugin monitors various web requests to your site in order to timely identify and stop the most obvious malicious attacks.

+This is an updated and modified version of the WordPress Firewall plugin, with some bug fixes, adaptation to the latest versions of PHP and WordPress.
+The general view has also been slightly changed, help has been added and other little things that make working with the plugin more convenient.

+#### This version works on PHP version – 8.1 and WordPress 6.1

 ### Installation Plugin